chiselinc/chiselinc.github.io/_posts/1969-06-09-AdvisoryRoles.md

 ## Experience
 * past corporate secretary and legal assistant for public TSX-traded company
-* set up operations workflow and documentation for multiple startups
+* implemented effective operations workflow and documentation for multiple startups
 * learned from the best of the best mentors in both critical theory and cryptocurrency

 ## Background